GK Questions and Answers on Plantation Crops in India

 7. The Green Gold revolution is related to the_______.

-Explanation: The “green gold” revolution is the name given to the promotion and trade of bamboo to bring about a quantum jump in the economic growth of Northeast.
+Explanation: The “green gold” revolution is the name given to the promotion and trade of bamboo to bring about a quantum jump in the economic growth of the Northeastern states of India.
 Hence, C is the correct option.

 A. 50-150 cm